 For every ski resort on the Snowcarbon website, we have a transfer guide page to show you taxi and bus options and how to book them.

-Couchette sleeper trains depart from Paris Gare d'Austerlitz many mights of the week.
-The following trains will still run for the 2016-17 winter season (and beyond)
+Couchette sleeper trains depart from Paris Gare d'Austerlitz every night of the week.
+The following trains are running for the 2019-20 winter season (and beyond)

 Sleeper trains will no longer rund between Paris and the following stations: